CAFM-Blog.de | VAT Liability for Electronic Services: What Does §2b UStG Mean?

 CAFM-Blog.de | The Four Project Phases: Planning, Execution, Control, Closure

-CAFM-Blog.de | Optimization through condition-based maintenance
+CAFM-Blog.de | Optimization Through Condition-Based Maintenance

-Optimization through condition-based maintenance
+Optimization through Condition-Based Maintenance

-Condition-based maintenance (short: "CBM") has established itself in recent years as one of the most effective strategies for maintaining machinery and equipment.
+Condition-based maintenance (CBM) has established itself in recent years as one of the most effective strategies for maintaining machinery and equipment.
 Unlike traditional time-based maintenance, where maintenance work is carried out at fixed intervals, CBM is based on the actual operational and condition data of the machines.
 This method allows companies to carry out maintenance measures specifically when it is actually necessary, leading to a significant reduction in

-Optimization through condition-based maintenance Read more »
+Optimization through Condition-Based Maintenance Read more »

-CAFM-Blog.de | Low-Code vs. No-Code: The Key Differences
+CAFM-Blog.de | Low-Code vs. No-Code: The Most Important Differences

-Low-Code vs. No-Code: The Key Differences
+Low-code vs. No-code: The Key Differences

 Low-code and no-code are innovative technologies in software development.
 Low-code platforms enable developers to create applications with minimal manual programming effort by using visual development tools and pre-built components.
-No-code platforms go a step further, allowing even individuals without programming knowledge to develop applications using drag-and-drop functionality and pre-built templates.
-These technologies are gaining increasing importance as companies drive their digital transformation and need to cope with the growing demand for applications.
+No-code platforms go a step further, allowing individuals without programming knowledge to develop applications using drag-and-drop functionality and pre-built templates.
+These technologies are gaining increasing importance as companies drive their digital transformation and must cope with the growing demand for applications.
 Low-code and

-Low-Code vs. No-Code: The Key Differences Read more »
+Low-code vs. No-code: The Key Differences Read more »

 CAFM-Blog.de | The Most Important Corporate Management Tools